 Maintain the jars at room temperature and out of direct sunlight for 7 to 10 days.
 It is likely that you will see bubbles in the mixture and a film form on top of the jar.

 Taste the tea, starting at 7 days.
-When you mixture reaches the right balance of sweetness and tartness, you are ready for the next step.
+When your mixture reaches the right balance of sweetness and tartness, you are ready for the next step.
 It will ferment faster in warm weather, so you may need to make seasonal adjustments to your routine.

 It is normal for the batch to have a slight vinegar smell.
-If it develops a rotten smell however, throw away the batch and start over, as it was likely contaminated during the process.
-If there are signs of mold on the scoby, discard it and get a new one.
+If it develops a rotten smell, however, throw away the batch and start over, as it was likely contaminated during the process.
+If there are signs of mold on the SCOBY, discard it and get a new one.

-Step 4: Preparing for the Next Batch
+Step 4: Preparing for the next batch

-Step 5: Bottling and Secondary Fermentation
+Step 5: Bottling and secondary fermentation